Guide to the Arduino ADK

 |OS ≥ 3.1 (tablets)|

-The examples for ADK Mode for Processing has been developed and tested on the Arduino Mega ADK and the Micro ADK?, but should work for other similar Open Accessory enabled boards as well for.
+The examples for ADK Mode for Processing has been developed and tested on the Arduino Mega ADK, but should work for other similar Open Accessory enabled boards as well for.
 The ADK mode requires the following hardware and software:

 Note: Nexus 4 is confirmed that doesn't work with Open Accessory